keroro824/lab-page/_pages/openings.md

 ### Applications for Internship positions
 Contact me (or any group member) per email or stop by my office if you are a CMU student.
+Also, you need to fill in our [application form](https://docs.google.com/forms/d/e/1FAIpQLSfMJwpRMARPuwhzuoPo_76VrGPq84FkFrFNAnp3P17ITyxF9Q/viewform?usp=pp_url
+)